 This advert focusses on the emotional benefit of coming home to family.
 No functional, short-term benefits to explain why Quantas is better.

-It’s not directly appealing to people flying now (not that many people are) as an activation advert would.
-It has a much broader emotional appeal.
+It’s not directly appealing to people flying now (not that many people are) like an activation advert.
+It has a broader emotional appeal.

 Of course, it’s hard to predict when that next sale will be.
 Or, what the value of the association is.
 This is brand equity.
 But it doesn’t show up in your profit and loss.

-Marketers often have to justify brand-building adverts to finance teams and senior leaders without a lot of back-up data.
+Marketers often have to justify these brand-building adverts without a lot of back-up data.
 The data to prove the investment doesn’t come through till after the money’s been spent.
 That’s tough to argue.

 Plus, you have competitors running short-term activation advertising.
 Retail partners pressuring you into short-term advertising to boost sales.
 And sales teams love price deals.
 It’s a great negotiating tactic with retailers, and boosts the relationship with them.